germinateplatform/germinate-training/session-3.md

 ## So lets get started!

 We will use the Germinate demo database in this instance (you should have it bookmarked but if not you can [access it here](https://ics.hutton.ac.uk/germinate-training)).
-The demo database contains real data but we have anonomised it and assigned a fictional plant species, the [Cactaur](https://en.wikipedia.org/wiki/Cactuar).
+The demo database contains real data but we have anonymised it and assigned a fictional plant species, the [Cactuar](https://en.wikipedia.org/wiki/Cactuar).
 We have done this because all projects are different and Germinate supports more data types than projects generally contain.
 The demo database has all data types we support along with all features available to users to try out in a safe environment.

-***Rememeber you can't break anything use the Germinate Demo database to play about with features.***
+***Remember you can't break anything use the Germinate Demo database to play about with features.***

 Once you are at [https://ics.hutton.ac.uk/germinate-demo](https://ics.hutton.ac.uk/germinate-demo) then click on the "Data" menu item on the left hand menu then on the "Germplasm" menu item.